 If eligible, you can print your own eligibility letter or show it on your phone to your chosen provider.

 |Between 1st January and 31st March||Place starts in April (summer funding period)|

 |Between 1st April and 31st August||Place starts in September (autumn funding period)|

 |Between 1st September and 31st December||Place starts in January (spring funding period)|

 The funded entitlement is 15 hours a week, up to 38 weeks a year.
 It can be taken at one of our approved early years providers.
 For a list of providers, visit: Childcare Search .

-Parents and carers of two year olds should be provided with a short written summary, or progress check about their child's development.
-For more detail on progress checks, please read: 2 year old progress check: a parent's guide [PDF 411KB] .
+Parents and carers of two year olds should be given a written summary (or progress check) on their child's development.
+For more about this, please read: 2 year old progress check: a parent's guide [PDF 411KB] .

 Your child will be offered a 'Two year old Integrated Review'.
-This brings together the thoughts of you (the parent), your health visitor and your childcare provider (if your child has one).
+This brings together the thoughts of you (parent), your health visitor and your childcare provider (if you have one).
 This will make sure that:

 - your child's progress, the things they can do well and anything they may need extra support with is recorded;